Project-Accessibility/web-portal/README.md

 ## Development

-- Run `npm i -g yarn` to install yarn.
+- Run `npm install` to install yarn.
 - Run `yarn watch` real-time compiling of CSS/JS files.
 - Run `php artisan serve` to run the application.
 - Run `./vendor/bin/sail up` to run the application in Docker.